 The oscilloscope displays a Lissajous pattern representing the input and output characteristics of the circuit.

-- 10. Turn the Vertical Scale and Position knobs to optimize the display. - 11.
-Push Persist ▶ Infinite. - 12.
-Push the Brightness option button and turn the multipurpose knob to adjust the display.
+- 11. Turn the vertical Scale and vertical Position knobs to optimize the display. - 12.
+Push Persist ▶ Infinite.

 As you adjust the ambient temperature, the display persistence captures the changes in the characteristics of the circuit.